Communities - take action for safer roads

-It's easy to take part in Road Safety Week.
-Last year, many communities ran local campaigns and activities such as local residents in Headington, Oxfordshire (pictured, left), who were joined by Brake mascot Zak the Zebra to highlight the increasing volume of traffic in the area and call for the installation of new crossings.
+It's easy to take part.
+Last year, many communities ran local events, like residents in Headington, Oxfordshire (pictured), who were joined by Brake mascot Zak the Zebra to highlight increasing traffic and call for new crossings.